 6. Tire pump

 Another very important item for fixing a flat!
 Some people use CO2 cartridges, but I prefer to just bring my mini pump: Blackburn Core Mini Pump.
 Sometimes CO2 cartridges are unreliable and you only have one chance to get it right, and if you don’t, you waste the whole cartridge.

 7. First aid

 In the unfortunate event that you have a stumble, it’s a good idea to bring a few small first aid items.
-I use the Northbound Train First Aid Kit, and it fits inside of my backpack perfectly.
+I use this First Aid Kit, and it fits inside of my backpack perfectly.
 You can also attach it to the outside of your backpack or even to your bike.